-The site of the salt works is now surrounded
+The site of the salt works, a detached

-The Corps had been entirely out of salt for two weeks when Willard and Weiser returned with a gallon of sea salt.
+Back at the fort, the rest of their party was without salt for another nine days while the salt camp crew set up camp and got their salt works into gear.
+Finally, on January 5 Willard and Weiser returned with a gallon of sea salt, representing a good day's production.
 Lewis found it "excellent, fine, strong, & white."
 Clark felt that it was "not So Strong as the rock Salt or that made in Kentucky or the Western parts of the U.States."

-It was, as Lewis remarked, a tedious operation.
-For a month and a half the detail kept the fire going in the oven day and night, lugged perhaps 1,400 gallons of water from the surf, and boiled it down to 28 gallons of salt.
+For a month and a half the detail kept the fires going day and night, lugged a total of perhaps 1,400 gallons of water from the surf, and boiled it down to 28 gallons of salt.
 Twelve gallons, packed in two small ironbound kegs, were set aside for the return trip as far as the mouth of the Marias River, where they had cached a reserve supply.